A Personal Story —

 To transcend, he said, means to go beyond thinking, to experience the source of thought deep within — a reservoir of creativity and intelligence.

-It was explained that Maharishi Mahesh Yogi introduced this ancient technique after it had been long lost to society, even in India, and restored its original effectiveness.
-Not only that, Maharishi systematized the practice so teachers could be trained to teach it in every language and the technique would give consistent, all-positive results for people everywhere.
+It was explained that Maharishi Mahesh Yogi introduced this ancient technique after it had been long lost to society, even in India.
+Maharishi restored its original effectiveness and systematized the practice so that teachers could be trained to teach it in every language and the technique would give consistent, all-positive results for people everywhere.

 The teacher presented an article from a recent issue of Scientific American, on the physiology of TM practice.
 He waved the article proudly and pronounced that science had begun to demystify and verify meditation’s practical effects.
 The research showed that the TM technique produced a distinct, rejuvenating state of “restful alertness” — a proposed fourth state of consciousness unlike waking, dreaming or sleep.
 Scientific American called it a "hypo-metabolic state."